webjsx/webjsx.org/src/pages/README.md

 </html>
 ```

-You can see more examples in the StackBlitz.
+You can see more examples on [StackBlitz](https://stackblitz.com/@jeswin/collections/webjsx).

 ## Contributing